 M.A. in English

-The Master of Arts program features advanced study in British and American literature, as well as professional writing and editing.
-The program requires students to complete one of three areas of concentration.
+The Master of Arts program features advanced study in Literary and Cultural Studies, as well as Professional Writing.
+The program requires students to complete one of two areas of concentration.

-This concentration enriches the student’s understanding of a national literature and can serve as a stepping stone for a Ph.D. in literary studies.
+This concentration enriches the student’s understanding of culture and literature and can serve as a stepping stone for a Ph.D. in literary studies.
 Courses may focus on U.S. literature, British Literature, Global and/or Comparative Literatures, Transnational Literatures, Film and Media Studies, Digital Humanities, and more.

 The Master of Arts program is sufficiently flexible to accommodate a range of academic interests and to help prepare students for several different career paths.
 Our graduates have gone on to choose one of four options: to pursue the doctoral degree; to teach in secondary schools, junior colleges, colleges, and universities; to undertake further professional training, such as in law or library science; or to work as professional or technical writers.